c12i/py-dictionary/README.md

 * Open your terminal and navigate to the directory  `/tictactoe`
 * Run the following command to make the app executable on the terminal `chmod +x run.py`
 * To start the dictionary app, run the command `./run.py`

+## bugs
+* Issue finding titled cased words such as names of coutries or cities e.g Paris
+* The app does not return definitions for acronyms such as USA and NATO

 ## license